AgalmicVentures/Environment/README.md

 including security hardening and standard installations of common services.

 ### Scripts (`scripts/`)
-Python and shell scripts for automating common development and operations tasks.
+Python and shell scripts for automating common development and operational tasks.

 For example, there is a pipeline for running parallel simulations by